evidenceprime/arcanist-coffee-lib/README.md

 arcanist-coffee-lib
 ===================

-Set of Arcanist classes for working with Coffeescript applications
+Set of Arcanist classes for working with applications written in CoffeeScript